TudorDan/TechInterviewWorkbook/README.md

 #### How to find the middle element of singly linked list in O(n)?

+- A "singly linked list" is a type of linked list that is unidirectional, that is, it can be traversed in only one direction from head to the last node (tail).
 - Traverse linked list using two pointers.
 - Move one pointer by one and other pointer by two.
 - When the fast pointer reaches end slow pointer will reach middle